beached/daw_json_link/readme.md

   };
 }
 ```
-The return of to_json_data does not have to return a reference to the existing object, but can return calculated values too.
+ * Note: The return type of `to_json_data` does not have to return a reference to the existing object, but can return calculated values.
 ## Installing

 The following will build and run the tests.